 Furthermore, when performing procedures that require needle placement, it is not necessary to capture an image of the needle in the relevant anatomy, as this distraction may pose a risk to the patient at a critical point in the procedure.
 It is sufficient to capture an image of the relevant point of interest.
 However, the procedure note should reflect the needle was guided and visualized under ultrasound.

-PAs performing clinical ultrasound should code and bill for ultrasound exams as they would for any other billable procedure performed during the patient's encounter.
-This document is intended to provide general information and knowledge of the billing process which will insure the financial wellbeing of the PA's clinical ultrasound program.
+Clinicians, to include APPs, performing clinical ultrasound should code and bill for ultrasound exams as they would for any other billable procedure performed during the patient's encounter.
+This document is intended to provide general information and knowledge of the billing process which will ensure the financial well-being of all clinicians employing clinical ultrasound.
 This document is not intended to be a comprehensive or definitive reference.
 Individual questions should be referred to the payor or to the local CMS representative.

 1. Geria RN, Raio CC, Tayal V. Point-of-care ultrasound: not a stethoscope-a separate clinical entity.
 J Ultrasound Med 2015;34:172-3.